aschmiedeke/gbtdocs/docs/references/software/gbtidl/gbtidl_intro.rst

 Other documents that may be useful to GBTIDL users include:

-* The text Practical IDL Programming by :cite:`Gumley2002` is a useful resource for beginning and expert IDL users.
+* The book Practical IDL Programming by :cite:`Gumley2002` is a useful resource for beginning and expert IDL users.

-.. bibliography:: references.bib